Coal miner's kids' Christmas

 By Anthony Buccino

 The coal miners' kids were appreciative to get an orange for Christmas.
-When the Salvation Army showed up with a basket of food, that was the miracle of Christmas.

-Harry was four years old when his dad died in a coal mine cave-in in Plains, near Wilkes Barre, Pa.
+Harry was four years old when his dad died in a coal mine cave-in in Plains, near Wilkes Barre, Pennsylvania.
 He was the youngest of eight children, the oldest was barely a teenager.
 That was March 18, 1929.

 His sisters cleaned houses and did laundry for the neighbors.
 Often the laundry baskets outweighed the young waifs.
 But they persevered for the sake of the family.